Microsoft/azure-docs.pt-pt/articles/logic-apps/logic-apps-using-sap-connector.md

 1. A partir do mais recente conector SAP, adicione a mensagem Enviar à ação **SAP.** Antes de poder utilizar esta ação, recrie a ligação ao seu sistema SAP.

-1. Quando tiver terminado, salve seu aplicativo lógico.
+1. Quando terminar, guarde a sua aplicação lógica.

 <a name="add-trigger"></a>